evaluationz

 Common challenges in manual verification

-- Inconsistent data sources, missing history, gaps in employment or education.
+• Inconsistent data sources, missing history, and gaps in employment or education.

-- Lack of transparency in process for candidate and hiring manager.
+• Lack of transparency in the process for the candidate and the hiring manager.

 3. Different Types of Background Verification Services